senchalabs/philogl/docs/o3d.md

-Create a pyramid model and add some extra buffer information and uniform color to be set before rendering to model.
+Create a pyramid model and add some extra buffer information and uniform color to be set before rendering the model.

 {% highlight js %}